Motorcycle Safety Program

 If for any reason you must cancel your registration, no refunds are allowed.
 Before you start the on-line registration, please be certain that you will be able to complete all course requirements and dates/times and have access to a computer, a Pay Pal account for payment and be able to scan your current driver’s license.

 No. Transfers are not allowed.
-If you cannot attend the course that you registered for, you will need to cancel that registration by phone at (269) 294-4276 or message Paul Aivars via our Contact Form and then re-register for another course, paying for that course as well.
+If you cannot attend the course that you registered for, you will need to cancel that registration by phone at (269) 294-4276 or message Paul Aivars via his Contact Form and then re-register for another course, paying for that course as well.

 No, you may not send another person in your place.